The French Capital in a Nutshell: 24 Hours in Paris

 Latin Quarter

-We continued through the Latin Quarter and strolled by the high-end shops of St. Germain, all while heading towards our intended destination of the iconic landmark, the Eiffel Tower.
+Continue through the Latin Quarter and stroll by the high-end shops of Saint-Germain to head to the next iconic landmark, the Eiffel Tower, which takes about forty-five minutes of walking.

 Snack - La Parisienne

-From there, it's just a 15-minute walk to the tower.
-Walk down Rue De Monttessuy for a chance to snap a photo with the Eiffel Tower as your backdrop and your baguette-child cradled under your arm.
+From there, walk 15 more minutes to the tower.
+Rue De Monttessuy is a particularly scenic avenue with the Eiffel Tower as your backdrop and a baguette-child cradled under your arm.

 A smiling woman holding a baguette with the Eiffel Tower in the background on a Paris street.

-Don't hesitate to shop at the numerous gift stores along the way.
-And hey, it's the perfect time to embrace your tourist status – buy a blue beret, why not?
+Don't hesitate to shop at the numerous gift stores along the way and embrace your tourist status—buy a blue beret, why not?

 Eiffel Tower